matt-gardner/util/README.md

 - Fixed some bugs in the pipeline code

+- Slight change in the API for reading sets and lists of integers from files

 ## Version 2.1

 - Added Travis CI and coveralls integration (as seen by the badges at the top of this README).